-4.1 What determines integration timing?
+4.2 What determines integration timing?

-Our findings on the stable timing of the naturalistic N400 align with some prior claims in the experimental ERP literature (Federmeier and Laszlo, 2009, §5).6 These results strengthen the notion that, even in rapid naturalistic environments, the timing of the early semantic integration of word meanings is driven not by when words are recognized, but rather by the tick of an external clock.
+Our findings on the stable timing of the naturalistic N400 align with some prior claims in the experimental ERP literature (Federmeier and Laszlo, 2009, §5).
+These results strengthen the notion that, even in rapid naturalistic environments, the timing of the early semantic integration of word meanings is driven not by when words are recognized, but rather by the tick of an external clock.

 If this integration process is not sensitive to the status of word recognition, then what drives its dynamics?
 Federmeier and Laszlo (2009) argue that this regularly timed integration process is language-external, functioning to bind early representations of word meaning with existing cognitive representations of the context via temporal synchrony (see also Kutas and Federmeier, 2011).
 However, other language-internal mechanisms are also compatible with the data.
-Listeners may adapt to low-level features of the stimulus, such as their counterpart's speech rate or prosodic cues, manipulating the timing of integration to maximize the chances of success in the expected case.7
+Listeners may adapt to low-level features of the stimulus, such as their counterpart's speech rate or prosodic cues, manipulating the timing of integration to maximize the chances of success in the expected case.

 Alternatively, listeners may use the results of the word recognition process to schedule upcoming attempts at word integration.
-After recognizing each word w_i , listeners may form an expectation about the likely onset time of word w{i+1} , using knowledge about the form of w_i and the speech rate.
-Listeners could instantiate a clock based on this prediction, counting down to a time some fixed distance from the expected onset of w{i+1} , at which semantic integration would be most likely to succeed on average.
-Such a theory could explain how word recognition and integration are at least approximately optimal given limited cognitive resources (Simon, 1955; Lieder and Griffiths, 2020): they are designed to successfully process linguistic inputs in expectation, under the architectural constraint of a fixed integration clock.
+After recognizing each word $w_i$ , listeners may form an expectation about the likely onset time of word $w{i+1}$ , using knowledge about the form of $w_i$ and the current speech rate.
+Listeners could instantiate a clock based on this prediction, counting down to a time some fixed distance from the onset of $w{i+1}$ at which semantic integration would be most likely to succeed on average.
+Such an algorithmic theory could explain how word recognition and integration are at least approximately optimal given limited cognitive resources (Simon, 1955; Lieder and Griffiths, 2020): they are designed to successfully process linguistic inputs in expectation, under the architectural constraint of a fixed integration clock.

-4.2 Words as privileged units of processing
+4.3 Words as privileged units of processing

 Our results suggest that words exist at a privileged level of representation and prediction during speech processing.
 This is not a necessary property of language processing: it is possible that word-level processing effects (neural or behavioral responses to word-level surprisal) could emerge as an epiphenomenon of lower-level prediction and integration of sublexical units, e.g., graphemes or phonemes.
 Smith and Levy (2013, §2.4) illustrate how a "highly incremental" model which is designed to predict and integrate sublexical units (grapheme- or phoneme-based prediction) but which is measured at higher levels (in word-level reading times or word-level neural responses) could yield apparent contrasts that are suggestive of word-level prediction and integration.
-On this argument, neural responses to word-level surprisal are not alone decisive evidence for word-level prediction and integration (versus the prediction and integration of sub-lexical units).
+On this argument, neural responses to word-level surprisal are not alone decisive evidence for word-level prediction and integration (as opposed to the prediction and integration of sublexical units).

-6This is a claim about the within-subject consistency of N400 timing, despite substantial between-subject variability, for example, by age and language experience (Federmeier and Laszlo, 2009).
+&lt;sup>4This is a claim about the within-subject consistency of N400 timing, despite substantial between-subject variability, for example, by age and language experience (Federmeier and Laszlo, 2009).

-7See Verschueren et al. (2022, Figure 6 and Table 4) for evidence against this point, demonstrating that controlled variation in stimulus speech rate does not affect the latency of the N400 response.
+&lt;sup>5See Verschueren et al. (2022, Figure 6 and Table 4) for evidence against this point, demonstrating that controlled variation in a stimulus speech rate does not affect the latency of the N400 response.

-Our results add a critical orthogonal piece of evidence in favor of word-level integration: we characterized an integration architecture whose timing is locked to the appearance of word units in the stimulus.
-While the present results cannot identify the precise control mechanism at play here (section 4.1), the mere fact that words are the target of this timing process indicates an architecture strongly biased toward word-level processing.
+Our results add a critical orthogonal piece of evidence in favor of integration specifically at the word level.
+In particular, we characterize an integration architecture whose timing is locked to the appearance of word units in the stimulus.
+While the present results cannot identify the precise control mechanism at play here (section 4.2), the mere fact that words are the target of this timing process indicates an architecture strongly biased toward word-level processing.